google_counter

 Contact Booking Health

 Prof. Dr. med.
 Thomas Vogl is an outstanding radiologist who has devoted more than 40 years to X-ray diagnostics, interventional radiology, neuroradiology, and nuclear medicine.
-At the beginning of his career, Prof. Vogl mainly practiced diagnostic examinations, but now his medical team has developed and introduced into clinical practice many personalized treatment procedures that are used for benign and malignant conditions.
+At the beginning of his career, Prof. Vogl mainly practiced diagnostic examinations, but now his medical team has developed and introduced into clinical practice many personalized treatment procedures that are used for benign and malignant conditions, improving symptoms and survival.

 Prof. Vogl sees patients at the University Hospital Frankfurt am Main.
 For more than 20 years, he has been heading the Department of Adult and Pediatric Diagnostic, Interventional Radiology.
 In the interview, the professor tells us about the treatment of advanced stages of cancer, including stage four cancer, using chemoembolization, a minimally invasive procedure that can successfully fight primary tumors and multiple metastases in the liver, lungs, and other organs.
 You will find detailed information about the specialized hospitals that use chemoembolization and the average cost of treatment on the Booking Health website.